 - Apple’s iPadOS is stable and easy to use, especially if you already have an iPhone.

-- If you’ve got a Mac you can use an iPad as a second screen, provided you are runing Big Sur or Catalina, or, when it lauches, Monteray.
+- If you’ve got a Mac you can use an iPad as a second screen, provided you’re running Big Sur or later.